ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: The True Audio lossless audio compressor

-Description: The format is described in [@!TTA]
+Description: The format is described in [@!TTA].
 Each frame is kept intact, including the CRC32.
 The header and seektable are dropped. `SamplingFrequency`, `Channels` and `BitDepth` are used in the `TrackEntry`.

-Initialization: none
+Initialization: The `CodecPrivate` contains the TTA Header Structure, as defined in [@!TTA].

 ### A_VORBIS